Hayden-coder/react-deploy-/README.md

 # Description
 A sortable and searchable employee directly built with React JS.

+## User Story

+* As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.

 # Installation
 To install the dependencies, run the command below: